javabuckets/DrumJS/README.md

 Drumming game made with love

 # Usecases:
-- Player is greeted with a two drumkits, one on the left and one on the right.
+- Player is greeted with two drumkits, one on the left and one on the right.
 Music plays in the background, and a spotlight shines on the player who's turn it is.
 Pressing keys will animate the specific drum and play the corresponding sound.